August 11, 2025

 Annual Training

-• the requirements of the Respiratory Protection Standard as it applies to N95s,
+• Requirements of the Respiratory Protection Standard as it applies to N95s

 What about Voluntary Use?

-• Q: What if N95s for a particular use or application are not specifically required by OSHA or recommended by CDC, but an individual simply chooses to wear an N95 anyway?
+• Q: What if N95s for a particular use or application are not specifically required by OSHA or recommended by CDC, but an individual simply chooses to wear an N95?

-• A: In such a situation, an N95 is the only respirator that OSHA will permit a worker to wear on such a voluntary basis without first obtaining medical clearance.
+• A: In such a situation, a filtering facepiece respirator, such as an N95, is the only type of respirator that OSHA will permit a worker to wear on a voluntary basis without first obtaining medical clearance.
+Other respirators are permitted to be worn voluntarily; however, they must follow certain components of an RPP.

-OSHA does, however, require the employer, in such situations, to provide the worker with a copy of Appendix D to the Respiratory Protection Standard.
-A copy of Appendix D is available from Stericycle.
+OSHA does require the employer to provide the worker with a copy of Appendix D to the Respiratory Protection Standard regardless of the respirator type when they are worn on a voluntary basis.
+A copy of Appendix D is available on OSHA.gov as part of the Respiratory Protection Standard.
 Be aware, however, that when respirator use is required, employers cannot use the voluntary exception to avoid developing a written respiratory protection program, appointing a qualified administrator, obtaining medical clearance for employees who will use the respirators, or providing annual training and annual fit testing.

 Resources are available to help you achieve compliance